Top Tips for Selecting An Oracle Partner

 Phil Wilson, Senior VP, Inoapps

-Once you’ve made the decision to move to Oracle for your business systems you need to make sure you select the right partner first time so that you have the peace of mind that comes from knowing your Oracle solutions are in safe hands.
-There are many attributes that you should look for and questions you should ask when during the selection process.
-Here are our top tips to help you make the right choice.
+Once you have made the decision to move your business systems to Oracle, you need to select the best Oracle service partner to handle your project.
+There are many attributes you should look for and questions you should ask during the selection process, and here are 7 tips to help you make the right choice.

 1. Do your homework.